-This resulted in the conversion of the smart working model to a structural model, with the adoption of a more favourable management approach to the needs of frail workers, parents of under-14s and the care/assistance needs of family members with disabilities.
+Rai Way has adopted a more favourable management approach to the needs of frail workers, parents of under-14s and the care/assistance needs of family members with disabilities.

-The model was facilitated with the implementation of internal training and communication initiatives dedicated to agile process management, networking and remote communication skills.
+The model is facilitated with the implementation of internal training and communication initiatives dedicated to agile process management, networking and remote communication skills.